Robust Orthogonal Machine Learning of Treatment Effects: Introduction

-Since the appearance of DML, researchers apply the estimators in different fields.
-Examples include the use of the DML estimators when the data is of panel type in \citet{semenova2018orthogonal}, and the study of the action-response effects under the credit risk context in \citet{huang2020causal}.
-Besides, researchers elaborate and investigate the DML estimators theoretically.
-For example, \citet{tibshirani2016exact}, \citet{berk2013valid}, and the references therein investigate the post-selection inference.
-Some researches focus on the confidence intervals of the causal parameters (see, for instance, \citet{zhang2014confidence}, \citet{van2014asymptotically}, and the references therein).
-Besides, authors in \citet{oprescu2019orthogonal} combine the DML estimators with the generalized random forest given in \citet{athey2019generalized} to estimate the heterogeneous effect (or the conditional treatment effect (CATE)).
-Finally, authors in \citet{shi2019adapting} adapt the neural networks to estimate the average treatment effect.
-They improve the network architecture proposed by \citet{shalit2017estimating} and introduce a novel loss using the DML estimators.
+The Debiased Machine Learning (DML) method, which is exploited by \cite{chernozhukov2018double} based on \cite{neyman1979c}, has become more and more popular and been applied in different fields since its appearance.
+Examples include the use of the DML estimators when the data is of panel type in \cite{semenova2018orthogonal}, the application of DML for programme evaluation in \cite{knaus2020double}, and the study of the action-response effects under the credit risk context in \cite{huang2021causal}.
+Besides, researchers elaborate and investigate the DML estimators further.
+For example, DML has been extended for continuous treatment effects \cite{klosin2021automatic}, dynamic treatment effects \cite{lewis2021double}, and instrumental variable quantile regressions \cite{chen2021debiased}.
+In addition, authors in \cite{oprescu2019orthogonal} combine the DML estimators with the generalized random forest given in \cite{athey2019generalized} to estimate the heterogeneous effects (or the conditional average treatment effects (CATEs)).
+Recently, \cite{mackey2018orthogonal} firstly proposed orthogonal machine learning where the treatment effect estimator satisfying the higher-order orthogonality than in DML was constructed and nice theoretical properties were presented (our paper will follow the line of orthogonal machine learning works).

-In the literature, most studies on DML focus on the first-order orthogonal score functions.
-Naturally, it is reasonable to extend from the first-order orthogonal condition to the higher-order one, and investigate the advantages of consulting the higher-order one. \citet{mackey2018orthogonal} apply the theories of the higher-order orthogonal condition with an example of constructing a score function satisfying the second-order orthogonal condition for estimating the causal parameters under the partially linear model.
-However, the constructions of any-order orthogonal score functions for the treatment effects under the fully non-linear model are missing, which is our goal of this paper.

-The rest of the paper is organized as follows.
-Section 2 gives the mathematical background, including the notational conventions and the model for the upcoming investigations.
-In Section 3, we introduce the basic concepts related to the conditions a score function should satisfy.
-In Section 4, we summarize the main results of our paper: the score function and the estimator we construct.
-In Section 5, we undergo comprehensive experiments using the simulated datasets and the benchmark real datasets.